Applied AI software engineer building practical products from idea to production.

 Kaka's Build Desk

-Small daily shipping notes, told like a timeline.
+Small daily shipping notes.

 I wanted to keep momentum without losing the thread of what actually moved forward.
 I tightened up a public-facing portfolio update, then spent the rest of the session iterating on search quality work in a private codebase.
 I ended the day with a cleaner surface area to point people at and a clearer next step for improving how content is found.
 A small, public proof artifact pairs well with private iteration as long as the outcome is described in plain, reusable terms.